 Jakarta’s annual 100% Manusia Film Festival presented its 5th edition from November 25 until December 1, 2021 in an online format.
 The film festival prioritizes screening films with human rights stories and issues of diversity, encompassing gender and HIV/AIDS.
 This year’s festival theme was ‘Journey’ and films, non-film events and discussions highlighted the journey of human rights implementation in various aspects.
 From the victims to the activist, and even more the stories of underdogs who inspire the public through their efforts of making a better life and put humanity upfront.
 As the festival would like to be accessible to all layers of society, all film screenings and fringe events were free of charge.
 In total, the festival was attended by 8677 online visitors this year, which marked a 25% increase from last year’s number.

-The second edition of the Trisheen Human Rights Film Festival in Israel, organised by the Tishreen Association, focuses on human rights issues related to Palestinians living in Israel.
-The festival consists of eight screenings in Tishreen’s Alternative Space and three in high schools with the participation of school’s parliaments.
-Following the screenings, discussions will take place with local activists, directors and filmmakers.
-The festival aims to serve as a platform for new connections with organisations and stakeholders in and outside the region.
-The festival is estimated to attract a total number of 1200-1600 visitors.
+The second edition of the Triangle Human Rights Film Festival in Israel, organised by the Tishreen Association, focuses on human rights issues related to Palestinians living in Israel.
+The festival programme consisted of eight feature films and three shorts in Tishreen’s Alternative Space and in high schools with the participation of school’s parliaments.
+Following the screenings, discussions with local activists, directors and filmmakers took place.
+The festival aimed to serve as a platform for new connections with organisations and stakeholders in and outside the region.
+The festival attracted a total number of 800 visitors.

 The first edition of this Malian human rights film festival will take place in refugee camps in Bamako, and in public spaces in the cities of Mopti and Timbuktu.
 It will screen the works of fifteen filmmakers from Mali and neighbouring countries – all of them are under 40, and 50 per cent are women.